rustdesk/rustdesk-server/README.md

 You can find updated binaries on the [releases](https://github.com/rustdesk/rustdesk-server/releases) page.

-If you wanna develop your own server, [rustdesk-server-demo](https://github.com/rustdesk/rustdesk-server-demo) might be a better and simpler start for you than this repo.
+If you want to develop your own server, [rustdesk-server-demo](https://github.com/rustdesk/rustdesk-server-demo) might be a better and simpler start for you than this repo.

 ## Docker images